 The Nature of Truth

-The Nature of Truth is a forthcoming series of broadcast radio programs featuring music from recording artists taking a stand on environmental justice, human rights, freedom of speech and culture for the common good.
+The Nature of Truth project is a forthcoming series of music compilation digital albums and broadcast radio programs featuring music from recording artists for environmental justice, human rights, freedom of speech and culture for the common good.

 The Purpose of The Nature of Truth

-- By providing music downloads, recording artists create the basis for a new revenue stream supporting noncommercial radio stations and public media organizations;
+By providing music downloads, recording artists create the basis for a new revenue stream supporting noncommercial radio stations, community and public media organizations;

-- Community organizations co-promoting The Nature of Truth to their constituents also receive financial benefit from digital album sales while fostering awareness of the need to support public media;
+Community organizations promoting The Nature of Truth to their constituents also receive financial benefit from digital album sales while fostering awareness to support public media;

 The Nature of Truth